In addition to the usual scepter over K.P.M mark, most of KPM plaques had various numbers impressed on their back.

-purpose of those numbers was to indicate the size of the porcelain plaques.
+The purpose of those numbers was to indicate the size of the porcelain plaque.

 KPM produced oval plaques in several standard sizes.
 Each standard size had a numeric single-digit code associated with it.